He Toki Carpentry Trades Training

 Star graphic

-Prepare building sites, identify subcontractor roles, and follow project plans.
+Prepare building sites, understand subcontractor roles, and complete basic preparatory work under supervision.

 What You're Signing Up For